-Average true range (ATR) is a technical analysis volatility indicator originally developed by J. Welles Wilder, Jr. for commodities.
+Average True Range – ATR Average true range (ATR) is a technical analysis volatility indicator originally developed by J. Welles Wilder, Jr. for commodities.
 Unlike many of today’s popular indicators, this indicator does not provide you with a signal of price trend, merely the degree of price volatility specifically volatility caused by price gaps or […]

 On-balance volume (OBV) is a technical analysis indicator which is designed to correlate price and volume in the stock market.
 OBV measures buying and selling pressure as a cumulative indicator that adds volume on up days and subtracts volume on down days.
 When the security closes higher than the previous close, all of the day’s […]

 Ichimoku Kinko Hyo called Ichimoku is a technical analysis method that builds on candlestick charting to improve the accuracy of forecast price moves.
 The indicator was developed by Goichi Hosoda, a Japanese journalist.
 He spent 30 years perfecting the technique before releasing his findings to the general public in the late 1960s.

 A pivot point is a technical analysis indicator used to determine support and resistance.
 A pivot point is calculated based on OHLC (Open, High, Low, and Close) Data.
 Today’s intraday levels are based on previous day’s OHLC data.

 Stochastics Oscillator is a momentum oscillator that helps to measure the current price in relation to its price range over a period of time.
 It functions as an overbought/oversold oscillator.
 It consists of 2 lines (%K & %D).

 Fibonacci retracement is a method of technical analysis for determining support and resistance levels.
 Fibonacci retracement is based on the possibility that markets will retrace a predictable portion of a move, after which they will continue to move in the original direction.
 The Fibonacci retracements example can be valuable for swing traders to distinguish reversals […]

 Average Directional Index or ADX is an oscillator that is used to determine the strength of a trend.
 It is a good indicator that gives a confirmation of trend.
 Since, trend is an important concept in Technical Analysis, it can be a good indicator in any Technical Analyst’s arsenal.

 A lot of times we at Investarindia.com get questions like: 1) Which Moving Average parameters should I use to get the best results?
 2) What parameter should I use for XYZ indicator.